Hope Center FAQ

 16. How do I make an appointment?

-Call our office between the hours of 8:30 A.M. and 5:30 P.M., Monday through Thursday, and between 8:30 A.M. and 12 noon on Friday.
+Call our office between the hours of 9:00 A.M. and 5:00 P.M., Monday through Thursday.
 Our number is 601-264-0890.
 If you get the voice mail during those hours, we may be working out of the office, at lunch, on the other line, or running errands.
 Leave a message and we’ll return your call as soon as possible.

 17. What if I have other questions I need answered?

 You probably will, and we want you to ask them!
-If our Director of Hope Center Services, Ashley, doesn’t know the answer, feel free to ask your therapist.
+If our Office Manager, Deborah Wheat, doesn’t know the answer, feel free to ask your therapist.
 We never want you to be uneasy or confused.
 We’re here to help!